shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ![alt text](readme_figures/train_val_train_progress.png)
 - Training curve does not pull away from validation, and validation does not plateau.
 This indicates little to no overfitting.
 - Neither set plateau's this could indicate that the model could be run for longer to further improve results.
 However we can see the rates slowing down - and due to hardware compute limitations running it for too long was infeasible.
 Since the model was able to reach the desired AUR ROC ('accuracy metric' of 0.8) further training was not required.
-- Validation set metrics over train are erratic, this is because the model does not train on the validation data.
+- Validation set metrics over training epochs are erratic, this is because the model does not train on the validation data.
 This could be exacerbated by the fact that only the training data is augmented.
 A possible solution for this is discussed in the 'improvements' section.
-- We can see that as 'overall' accuracy had a lot of movement - but AUR ROC steadily improved.
+- We can see that 'overall' validation accuracy had a lot of movement (up and down) while training - but validation AUR ROC steadily improved.
 This makes sense as at the start the model was getting the high accuracy by just predicting a majority of the images as normal (as this is the majority class) however as training progressed it was able to form a more balanced way to predict - successfully predicting both classes (minority and majority).

 #### 2. Testing ROC Curve
 ![alt text](readme_figures/testing_roc_curve.png)
-- As mentioned in the metrics section preforms well in high sensitivity regions, but less so in the high specificity regions.
+- As mentioned in the metrics section, this model preforms well in high sensitivity regions, but less so in the high specificity regions.
 This is preferred vs the other way around [[8](#References)], however to improve the model its specificity should be the focus of improvement.

 #### 3. Testing Confusion Matrix